Understand publishing options for building scene layers

 Share the web scene

 Publishing a scene layer that is involved in a relationship class only works if you publish the layer to an Enterprise portal.
-You will switch the active portal in ArcGIS Pro and sign in using your Portal account instead of your ArcGIS Online account.
+You'll switch the active portal in ArcGIS Pro and sign in using your Portal account instead of your ArcGIS Online account.
 If you do not have an active Enterprise portal established and set up in ArcGIS Pro, then you cannot complete this section.

-1. At the top of ArcGIS Pro, click your username and current portal.
+- At the top of ArcGIS Pro, click your username and current portal.
 Click Switch Active Portal and choose your Enterprise portal.

 The Share As Web Scene pane appears.